standardhealth/shr-cli/README.md

 2. Install [Yarn](https://yarnpkg.com/en/docs/install)
 3. Execute the following from this project's root directory: `yarn`

-# Exporting SHR to Markdown, HTML, JSON, and FHIR
+# Exporting SHR to JSON and FHIR

-After setting up the environment, you can use node to import a folder of files from CAMEO (SHR text format) to a number of other formats, including Markdown, HTML, JSON, and FHIR definitions:
+After setting up the environment, you can use node to import a folder of files from CAMEO (SHR text format) and export the definitions to JSON and FHIR:
 ```
 $ node . /path/to/shr_spec/spec
 ```